hphelion/documentation/commercial/GA1/commercial.update-101-prereqs.md

 -->
 # HP Helion OpenStack&reg; Update Prerequisites

 Prior to getting a system ready for update and performing the update, there might be a few tasks that you need to complete that could affect the update outcome.
-Read this page for information about:
+Read this document for information about:

 * [Performing a System check](#check)
 * [Extracting the required scripts and libraries](#extract)